agf13/bchat/README.md

 # Bchat
 ### work in progress.
 Current implementation: 6 bit encoding
-You kind of need to read the
+It is advised to read the entire "Running the app" before trying to follow the instructions.

 ## Introduction
 This only works on Android.
 After fully finishing the implementation here, I will try getting an Apple laptop to make it availalbe for iOS as well.